responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 npm run algolia:push
 ```

-5. (optional) Pushing to your own Cloudflare R2 bucket, Prismic, and other services
+5. (Optional) Pushing to Your Own Cloudflare R2 Bucket, Prismic, and Other Services

-please refer to the [Deployment Guide](../docs/DEPLOYMENT.md) for more information on how to set up these services.
+Please refer to the [Deployment Guide](../docs/DEPLOYMENT.md) for more information on how to set up these services.

 ## Running Tests

-### Playwrigth End to End Tests
+### Playwright End to End Tests

-To run Playwright end to end tests locally:
+To run Playwright end-to-end tests locally:

 ```sh
 npm run test:e2e
 ```

-It is recommended to use the Playwright extension for VS Code to enhance the testing experience.
+It is recommended to use the Playwright extension for VS Code to enhance your testing experience.

 ### Jest API Tests

-To run Jest tests locally:
+To run Jest API tests locally:

 ```sh
 npm run test:api
 ```

-It is recommended to install the Jest extension for VS Code to enhance the testing experience.
+It is recommended to install the Jest extension for VS Code to enhance your testing experience.

 ## Running Code Generation